 During the American Revolutionary War, trade with Cuba was valued by citizens of the United States of America as an opportunity to earn scarce hard currency in the wake of a hyper-inflated dollar.
 The colonists needed to import manufactured goods for the war.
-Cuban cigars were a welcome luxury import as well.
+Cuban cigars were a welcome luxury import, enjoyed by General George Washington and other notables.
 This trade was actively encouraged by the Cubans and the Spanish to assist the struggling United States of America during a time of crisis.
-An embargo in the late 18th century would have been harsh blow to the North American colonies.

 By the mid-18th century, Havana had been established for almost 250 years and was home to more than 80,000 people.
 The walled city was built to specific architectural rules as were all of the early cities of Spanish America, with carved gates that enclosed whitewashed houses with red tiled roofs, stately homes with heavy wooden doors and large courtyards, the central Plaza de Armas, and a Franciscan monastery, Dominican university and Jesuit college.
 With its protected port, the city was a critical shipping hub for the wealth of the Spanish empire, and the departure point for the massive fleet of treasure ships that still sailed annually to Spain.